 A modern modular home is a great investment that comes with a long list of advantages.
 Hopefully, now that you understand what a modular home is, you are beginning to understand what makes them so beneficial compared to a traditional home.
 The low price, adaptable floor plan, and custom home builder all make for a worthy homebuilding experience.

-If you live within 70 miles of Goshen, Indiana, Next Modular can build and assemble a customized modular home on your building site.
+If you plan to build a home in Goshen, Indiana, or anywhere in Illinois, Michigan, Indiana, or Ohio, Next Modular can build and assemble a customized modular home on your building site.
 Select one of their hundreds of modular home floor plans and call Next Modular to find out how you can customize it into your very own dream home.